"Bringing Seamanship to the Creeks from the River and the Estuary "

 quayside of over 200'.
 They even managed to move a yawning lock gate to

-increase the "gap" to some 20' towards the end of the Summer.
+increase the "gap" to some 20' towards the end of that fateful Summer.
 The

 that such width (pro rata) would have air draught challenges and be too